Hydrodynamic Simulations of Tidal Disruption Encores: Numerical Methods

 where the opacity $\kappa$ was obtained from the OPAL Rosseland mean opacity table \citep{IglesiasRogers1996} for given local density $\rho$ and temperature at each height.
 We ensured that $z_{\rm max}$ is sufficiently high to enclose the photosphere within the virtual grid.
 Accordingly, the photon diffusion time is

 where $H$ is the vertical density-weighted scale height at the given $r$ and $\phi$.
 The diffusion time represents an ``average'' timescale across the entire vertical column, in the sense that it does not depend on height.
-While this is admittedly an approximate estimate, it is robust against uncertainties in the exact photosphere location, which is a limitation inherent to estimates based on adiabatic hydrodynamical simulations.
+While this is admittedly an approximate estimate, it is robust against uncertainties in the exact photosphere location, which is a limitation inherent to estimates based on adiabatic hydrodynamical simulations. { In Appendix~\ref{sec:SEDs}, we then expand on the results presented here and use our best estimate of the photospheric location in order to compute the spectral energy distributions associated with different TDEE morphologies. }